 Our executive officers' compensation currently includes three primary components: base salary, cash bonus, and equity-based incentive awards.
-Of these components, only base salary is not tied directly and meaningfully to our company's performance.
+Of these components, only base salary is not tied directly and meaningfully to our company's performance because base salary is intended to attract and retain key talent by providing a stable source of income.
 In addition, we provide our executive officers a variety of benefits that are available generally to all salaried employees.